 - In a large stock pot, heat oil over medium.
 Add onion and shallot and sauté about 5-7 minutes, until softened.
 Add garlic, ginger and green onion and continue cooking about 5 minutes.

-- Add one tbsp tamari, stir well to coat and let cook for a minute, then a little bit of vegetable broth to deglaze pan.
-Add remaining vegetable broth, salt, kombu, dried mushrooms and other tbsp of tamari.
+- Add one tablespoon tamari, stir well to coat and let cook for a minute, then a little bit of vegetable broth to deglaze pan.
+Add remaining vegetable broth, salt, kombu, dried mushrooms and other tablespoon of tamari.

 - Bring to a simmer, then reduce heat to low and cook for at least one hour - preferably 2-3.